Photograph of Thoré-Bürger from

 IL FU UN HOMME

-All this was noted by Théophile Thoré, the French critic and politician, in the first major study of Vermeer, published in the Gazette des Beaux-Arts in 1866 under the pseudonym of W. Bürger.
+Théophile Thoré, the French critic and politician, in the first major study of Vermeer, published in the Gazette des Beaux-Arts in 1866 under the pseudonym of W. Bürger.
 "A dozen years ago, Jan van der Meer of Delft was almost unknown in France," wrote Thoré.
 "His Name was missing from the biographies and histories of painting; his works were missing from the museums and private collections."

 Thoré devoted twenty years of travel and research, in part as a political exile (hence the pseudonym), on this study of Vermeer, and in it he established not only the foundation but much of the edifice of our modern understanding of Vermeer.
 He begins his study with an account of his own first encounter with the View of Delft.
 "In the museum at the Hague, a superb and most unusual landscape captures the attention of every visitor and powerfully impresses artists and connoisseurs.
 It is the view of a town, with a quay, old gatehouse, buildings in a great variety of styles of architecture, garden walls, trees and, in the foreground, a canal and a strip of land with several figures.
 The silver-grey sky and the tone of the water somewhat recalls Philip Koninck.
 The brilliance of the light, the intensity of the colour, the solidity of the paint in certain parts, the effect that is both very real and nevertheless original, also have something of Rembrandt.